queryluke/masseffect-5e-data/data/traits/erratic-hop.md

     resource:
       max:
         type: proficiency
+    shortDesc: >-
-    shortDesc: When a creature you can see attacks you, imposed disadvantage.
-Or advantage on a DEX save
+      When a creature you can see attacks you, imposed disadvantage on the attack roll.
+Or, when you make a DEX save, gain advantage.
 ---
 Your genes and training are hard for most to understand, resulting in unpredictable fighting styles.
 When a creature you can see attacks you, you can use your reaction